 Though invariably caught and punished, children in big cities, such as Mr. Hopkins' home town of Chicago, would skip school in order to go to an particularly important checker match.
-This was especially true during the World Series of Checkers, a time in October in which the eyes of the nation were on little else but checkers.
+This was especially true during the World Series of Checkers, a time in April during which the eyes of the nation were on little else but checkers.

 Mr. Hopkins had, in modern terms, gotten what he wished for, and lived to regret it.
 There was no stopping the flow of events.
 As the decades passed, professional checkers in the United States grew and grew.
 An elaborate farm team system, in which new, young professionals would work their way up, from semi-pro to A, from AA to AAA and eventually to the Big Leagues, came into being with a professional checker team of some sort in every city and town of any size all across America.

 Checkers in the schools became all the rage as well.
 From the smallest country school to the largest high school and university, each and every one had their checker team and students vied for the honor of playing Varsity Checkers.
 The Captain of the Checker Team was the star of his or her high school and had his or her pick of Saturday-night dates, and was a natural to lead off the School Prom.